Lupar River: Wildlife

-The Lupar River is infamously known for its crocodile attacks.
-Between 1900 and 2017, 22.2% of crocodile attacks in Sarawak are recorded in the Lupar Basin, the highest in the state.
+The Lupar River has seen numerous crocodile attacks.
+Between 1900 and 2017, 22.2% of crocodile attacks in Sarawak were recorded in the Lupar Basin, the highest in the state.

 These crocodile attacks became the source of local legend and mythology, named Bujang Senang (happy bachelor) which refers to a 19 ft-crocodile that inhabited the Lupar River.
 The colloquial name of "bujang" means someone who is a champ, a great person, and it is a sign of respect while “Senang” refers to the Senang River, one of the tributaries of the Lupar River where the first known attack by this crocodile had happened.
 In popular culture, the name Bujang Senang (the Crocs) was adopted as the nickname of the state’s football team Sarawak FA.